Due to popular demand, git-annex can now be used with bare repositories.

 git annex addwon't work in a bare repository, of course.

-- However, you can (with recent versions of git-annex) run
+- However, you can run commands like

 git annex copy,